COVID-19: Prevention and Treatment Options

-Vaccination and treatment for eligible patients: a two-pronged approach for COVID-19
+Vaccination, detection, and treatment for eligible patients: a multi-pronged approach for COVID-19

 From the beginning, we understood that fighting COVID-19 would require the power of science and unprecedented collaboration among scientists, companies, governments, and other stakeholders around the world.

 We know that vaccinations have played an important role in public health by helping to protect us from serious diseases and helping to reduce the burden of once common infections.

-While vaccinations remain one of the first lines of defense to help protect people against COVID-19, for those who do get COVID-19, there are authorized oral treatment options available for eligible patients who are diagnosed with COVID-19 and are at high risk of progressing to severe illness [including hospitalization or death].
+While vaccinations remain one of the first lines of defense to help protect people against COVID-19, for those who do get COVID-19, there are treatment options available for eligible patients who are diagnosed with COVID-19.

-Since 2020, we have been working on a multi-pronged approach to address COVID-19 and today we are focused on prevention through vaccinations and treatment through oral medication.
+Since 2020, we have been working on a multi-pronged approach to address COVID-19 and today we are focused on prevention through vaccinations, detection, and treatment through medication.

 There is still more work to be done, though.
 At Pfizer, we remain unwavering in our commitment to combatting COVID-19.

 Prevention through vaccination

 Prevention through getting eligible people to get vaccinated remains critical to help in the fight against COVID-19.

 That’s why, in 2020, we set out to make the impossible possible.
 In collaboration with BioNTech, we delivered a breakthrough COVID-19 vaccine to the world.
 We developed our COVID-19 vaccine using mRNA, or messenger RNA.
 We worked with tremendous urgency, without compromising quality, coordinating closely with trial participants and investigators, regulatory bodies, other companies, and governments to bring this vaccine forward.